 You can find the original English article here.

-- If you need more tricks or advices, check out the following articles too – in these we are writing about our own experiences and ideas that might can help you to get really good chances at a job interview or earn some more additional skills to improve your programming knowledge!
+- If you need more tricks or advice, check out the following articles too – in these, we are writing about our own experiences and ideas that might help you to get really good chances at a job interview or earn some more additional skills to improve your programming knowledge!

 - Interview tips that will give you confidence and help you land a dev job